miyurusankalpa/miyurublog/content/blog/cw-alarms-using-tfcdk-2/index.md

             CloudwatchMetricAlarm(self, "Alarm"+alarm_name, ...)
 ```
-This code will call the autoscaling API and get the instance IDs and create alarms for each instance with different thresholds.
+This code will call the autoscaling API, get the instance IDs and create alarms for each instance with different thresholds.

 Here is the completed code.
 ```python